Pipelex/pipelex-hackathon/README.md

 # Hackathon - Do the impossible with AI

-We are happy to welcome you to our hackathon to celebrate our first official launch!
+We are happy to welcome you to our hackathon to celebrate our first official launch!! 🎉

-Don't hesitate to give us some feedback, and a star 🌟 on github! [--> RIGHT HERE <--](https://github.com/Pipelex/pipelex) You can also bump a like 🤝 on devhunt [--> RIGHT HERE <--](https://devhunt.org/)
+- Don't hesitate to give us some feedback, and a star 🌟 on github! [--> RIGHT HERE <--](https://github.com/Pipelex/pipelex)
+- You can also bump a like 🤝 on devhunt [--> RIGHT HERE <--](https://devhunt.org/)

 ## Resources